The Stooges (album)

-The Stooges is the debut album by American rock band the Stooges, released on August 5, 1969, by Elektra Records.
+The Stooges is the self-titled debut studio album by American rock band the Stooges, released on August 5, 1969, by Elektra Records.
 Considered a landmark proto-punk release, the album peaked at number 106 on the US Billboard Top 200 Albums chart.
 The tracks "I Wanna Be Your Dog" and "1969" were released as singles; "1969" was featured on Rolling Stones list of the "100 Greatest Guitar Songs" at number 35.
-In 2020, the album was ranked number 488 on Rolling Stone's 500 Greatest Albums of All Time.
+In 2020, the album was ranked number 488 on Rolling Stones 500 Greatest Albums of All Time.